feuiuxbe/human-readable-number/README.md

 Please note, numbers from 21 to 99 should be hyphenated.
 For ex.: twenty-one, fourty-two, sixty-nine.
 The hyphens-in-numbers rule applies even when the compound number is preceded by other numbers that do not require hyphens:
-'one hundred and thirty-three', 'six hundred seventy-two'.
+'one hundred thirty-three', 'six hundred seventy-two'.

 You can find even more examples in `test.js`